 You know that you need to control your cholesterol levels to cut your heart disease risk.
 But since cholesterol isn’t something we can see or feel, like weight gain, it’s easy to forget about it and focus instead on increasing the speed on the treadmill or decreasing the number on the scale.
 The dangers of high cholesterol may not be immediately noticeable to you, but it takes a toll on your body, upping your risk for heart disease and even a heart attack or stroke.

 Consider these eight suggestions to manage your cholesterol.
 Remember that making any change, big or small, takes time and effort.
 Choose the healthy habits that fit best for you, and then work them into your daily life one by one.

 Take Out Trans Fats

 Many types of margarine and other non-dairy spreads, creamers and packaged baked goods and sweets contain trans fats—manmade compounds that have been shown to both elevate bad cholesterol (LDL) and lower good cholesterol (HDL).
 Although nutrition labels are now required to include the amount of trans fats in packaged foods, those numbers can be deceiving: Even products claiming “zero trans fats” can, by law, have up to half a gram per serving.

-The Food and Drug Administration is reviewing a potential ban on the use of trans fats in our food supply.
+The FDA has mandated that companies remove trans fats from their processed foods by 2018 (note: oils will still contain low levels, due to the manufacturing process).
 In the meantime, get in the habit of reading food labels and try to pass on items that have “partially hydrogenated” in their ingredient lists.

 Dial Down Saturated Fat